Price: $2,549 starting $2,999.99 as reviewed

 Weight: 4.9 pounds

 With the release of the MSI Creator Z16 ($2,549 starting, $2,999 as reviewed), the company is making a compelling case for PCs becoming a top choice for content creators.
 Featuring a massive 16-inch QHD touch display with an immersive 16:10 aspect ratio, a powerful Intel Core i9 processor and Nvidia GeForce RTX 3060 GPU, the Z16 easily handles all the software creatives use.
+It's easily one of the best video editing laptops around.

 Does this punchy performer have what it takes to inspire prosumers and level up their output?
 Let’s find out.